magenta-aps/OS2Orgviewer/app/DEVELOPMENT.md

 ```
 npm run build
 ```
-This command creates a build for every customer specific setup and copies them into individual directories inside the `/dist` folder.
+This command creates a build for every customer specific setup and copies them into individual directories inside the generated `/dist` folder.
 The default build resides in the the `dist/default` folder.

 After compile, pick any build folder and serve `index.html` and its associated static resources.